-You need to prove medicine belongs to you if:
+You need to prove your medicine is prescribed to you if:

 - it contains a ‘controlled drug’

 - you have it on you when you’re entering or leaving the UK

 Check if your medicine contains a controlled drug

 You can also check the drugs listed on the packaging of your medicine and search for them on the controlled drugs list.
 The list doesn’t give names of medicines, only drugs that are used in medicines.